ltwalt/Walts-World/content/post/Spotter/index.md

 ---
-title: What Do I Miss Most
+title: What Do I Miss Most?
+Spotting
 subtitle: Spotting for Auto Racing
 summary:
 authors: